DuyAnh662/Amethyst-iOS-Fixed/README.md

 **All the new versions of Minecraft work as of right now, including the 26.3 snapshots.
-Make sure to set your renderer to Mobile Glues!
-Vulkan is currently broken, but keyboard is fixed.
-Vulkan does work in 2.0.0 if you use the Sodium mod.
-If you want/need to use Vulkan, use release 1.1.0-experimental, but you won't have keyboard support.**
+The Keyboard is fixed!
+Make sure to set your renderer to MobileGlues when you first launch the game!
+Vulkan does work, just first launch the game using MobileGlues and then change the Prefered Graphics API to Vulkan.*

 This is a build of AngelAuraAmethyst iOS which has been customized to be able to launch Minecraft 26.x.x.
 This includes the snapshots.
 Do note that this is completely unofficial.
 Don't bother the Amethyst devs if something breaks.
 Instead, post an issue here and i'll look into it.
 Keyboard is now working thanks to @T1k-T1k and @DuyAnh662. @T1k-T1k also made compiling possible.
 Huge thanks to both of them.
 This build bundles a custom lwjgl version and Java 25.
 It also does not include slimmed versions.
 Builds are only published in Releases and not in Actions.
 Builds in Actions are never intended to be used until they become releases.
 Most older Minecraft versions that use Java 21 will launch with this by selecting Java 25 as the Java version.
 All versions that use Java 8 work without any special configuration.
 Versions that use Java 17 do not currently work.
 Instead, you can install normal Amethyst alongside this version because of different bundle identifiers.

-If anyone can help fix Vulkan support in version 2.0.0, that would be greatly appreciated.
-There is a new post about it in issues.

 Compiling does work, and is supported, but is still not reccommended.
 If you compile, add replace lwjgl.jar in the libs section of the built ipa or tipa with the one at the root of this repo.